Fitness landscape

 In evolutionary biology, fitness landscapes or adaptive landscapes (types of evolutionary landscapes) are used to visualize the relationship between genotypes and reproductive success.
 It is assumed that every genotype has a well-defined replication rate (often referred to as fitness).
 This fitness is the height of the landscape.
 Genotypes which are similar are said to be close to each other, while those that are very different are far from each other.
 The set of all possible genotypes, their degree of similarity, and their related fitness values is then called a fitness landscape.
-The idea of a fitness landscape is a metaphor to help explain flawed forms in evolution by natural selection, including exploits and glitches in animals like their reactions to supernormal stimuli.

 The idea of studying evolution by visualizing the distribution of fitness values as a kind of landscape was first introduced by Sewall Wright in 1932.

 In evolutionary optimization problems, fitness landscapes are evaluations of a fitness function for all candidate solutions (see below).

 In biology

 Sketch of a fitness landscape.
 The arrows indicate the preferred flow of a population on the landscape, and the points A and C are local optima.
 The red ball indicates a population that has moved from a very low fitness value to the top of a peak.

 In all fitness landscapes, height represents and is a visual metaphor for fitness.
 There are three distinct ways of characterizing the other dimensions, though in each case distance represents and is a metaphor for degree of dissimilarity.

 Fitness landscapes are often conceived of as ranges of mountains.
 There exist local peaks (points from which all paths are downhill, i.e. to lower fitness) and valleys (regions from which many paths lead uphill).
 A fitness landscape with many local peaks surrounded by deep valleys is called rugged.
 If all genotypes have the same replication rate, on the other hand, a fitness landscape is said to be flat.
 An evolving population typically climbs uphill in the fitness landscape, by a series of small genetic changes, until – in the infinite time limit – a local optimum is reached.

 Note that a local optimum cannot always be found even in evolutionary time: if the local optimum can be found in a reasonable amount of time then the fitness landscape is called "easy" and if the time required is exponential then the fitness landscape is called "hard".
 Hard landscapes are characterized by the maze-like property by which an allele that was once beneficial becomes deleterious, forcing evolution to backtrack.
 However, the presence of the maze-like property in biophysically inspired fitness landscapes may not be sufficient to generate a hard landscape.

 Visualization of two dimensions of an NK fitness landscape.
 The arrows represent various mutational paths that the population could follow while evolving on the fitness landscape.